It’s frustrating when you want to watch your favorite show, but your Apple TV keeps asking for the password, Apple ID, and authentication code.

 Furthermore, you can explain all the ways you’ve tried to troubleshoot the problem.

-I hope this assisted you in fixing your Apple TV that keeps asking for your password.
-In case you fixed the problem with any other solution, please do share it in the comments section.
+I hope this assists you in fixing your Apple TV, which keeps asking for your password.
+If you fixed the problem with another solution, please share it in the comments section.